Advising and Registration

 Each Reed student is assigned an academic adviser; advisers are members of the faculty who can work with you for a semester or throughout your Reed career.

 When you check in for Orientation you will receive an Orientation Schedule with your adviser’s name and appointment time.
 Your adviser assignment will also be sent to your Reed email.
-Registration happens on Thursday of Orientation week.
+Registration for fall and spring classes happens on Thursday of Orientation week.
 Before meeting with your adviser be sure to view the most up-to-date version of the Schedule of Classes.
-At your meeting, your adviser will give you the personal identification number (PIN) needed in order to register for classes.
-Register immediately after your academic advising appointment in the computer lab where registrar staff are there to assist you.
+At your meeting, your adviser will give you the personal identification number (PIN) needed to register.
+Register online on SOLAR immediately after your academic advising appointment in the computer lab where registrar staff are there to assist you.

-All of the placement exams are offered during Orientation, but the German exam is also available online over the summer, and you are encouraged (but not required) to do that one early, if applicable.
+All placement exams, other than Arabic, are offered in person during Orientation.
+The German and Arabic placement exams are available online over the summer, and you are encouraged to take these exams early, if applicable.
 Your results will be available before your advising meeting.
 Click here for more information about the German placement exam.
+Click here for more information about the Arabic placement exam and studying Arabic through Reed's partnership with Lewis & Clark College.
 This year's placement exam information can be found in the Orientation schedule.

 Get ready to meet with your adviser